vaikan/paperwork/README.md

 $ make local-run-develop
 ```

-The local dev env will start up with a short info on what's needed in order for it to function correctly.
+The local development environment will start up with a short info on what's needed in order for it to function correctly.
 Please **read the instructions provided there** and follow them carefully.
-You will need to have some dependencies (e.g. Docker, Caddy) ready to use in order for the local dev environment to function.
+You will need to have some dependencies (e.g. Docker, Caddy) ready to use in order for the local development environment to function.

 Also make sure to have the following TCP ports free on your system while using the local dev env: